 "Physiochemical analysis of antimony trioxide-antimony trichloride, antimony trioxide-antimony tribromide systems".
 Zhurnal ...
 Dissolving antimony trichloride in water yields antimony oxychloride: SbCl3 + H2O → SbOCl + 2 HCl Nurgaliev, B. Z.; Popovkin, B ...
 The suggestion of SbOCl being a mixture of antimony trichloride and antimony oxide or pure SbOCl were raised.
 Today the ...
 Antimony oxychloride, known since the 15th century, has been known by a plethora of alchemical names.
 Since the compound ...

 Antimony is a chemical element with symbol Sb and atomic number 51.
 Antimony may also refer to: Antimony, Utah, a town in ...
-Isotopes of antimony All pages with titles beginning with Antimony All pages with titles containing Antimony This ... peak located in the San Emigdio Mountains of California Antimony Carver, a character in the webcomic Gunnerkrigg Court Antimony ...
+Isotopes of antimony All pages with titles beginning with Antimony All pages with titles containing Antimony This ... a summit in British Columbia Antimony Peak, peak located in the San Emigdio Mountains of California Antimony Carver, a ...
 Look up antimony, antimon, antimoney, antimonic, or stibium in Wiktionary, the free dictionary. ...

 ... is prepared by the reaction of antimony pentachloride with anhydrous hydrogen fluoride: SbCl5 + 5 HF → ...
 Sabina C. Grund, Kunibert Hanusch, Hans J. Breunig, Hans Uwe Wolf "Antimony and Antimony Compounds" in Ullmann's Encyclopedia ...
 Antimony pentafluoride is the inorganic compound with the formula SbF5.
-This colourless, viscous liquid is a valuable Lewis ...
-This effect is illustrated by the oxidation of oxygen: 2 SbF5 + F2 + 2 O2 → 2 [O2]+[SbF6]− Antimony pentafluoride has also been ...
+This colourless, viscous liquid is a strong Lewis acid ...
+SbF5 oxidizes oxygen in the presence of fluorine: 2 SbF5 + F2 + 2 O2 → 2 [O2]+[SbF6]− Antimony pentafluoride by itself, is also ...

 ... is an inorganic compound with the formula Sb2O4.
 This material, which exists as the mineral cervantite, is ...
 The material forms when Sb2O3 is heated in air: Sb2O3 + 0.5 O2 → Sb2O4 ΔH = −187 kJ/mol At 800 °C, antimony(V) oxide loses ...
 The material, with empirical formula SbO2, is called antimony tetroxide to signify the presence of two kinds of Sb centers. ...